AppleHolic/source_separation/README.md

 ## List to be updated

-- [ ] Singing Voice Separation is going on finishing stage (2019.10)
+- [x] Singing Voice Separation is going on finishing stage (2019.10)
+- [ ] Upload and share singing voice separation checkpoint.

 ## Environment